-The victim in this case submitted a claim for \leq 100,000 for material loss and \leq 5,000 for emotional injury.
-Explaining the claim of material loss, she argued that during the period in prostitution for which charges had been brought, she had earned \leq 300 to \leq 700 a day.
+The victim in this case submitted a claim for € 100,000 for material loss and € 5,000 for emotional injury.
+Explaining the claim of material loss, she argued that during the period in prostitution for which charges had been brought, she had earned € 300 to € 700 a day.
 She had to surrender all of her earnings to the suspect.
-She based the calculation on a sum of \in 100 a day in surrendered income; this amount was multiplied by 50 months (five years, with an average of two months that she had not worked each year), making a total of \leq 1,000.
+She based the calculation on a sum of € 100 a day in surrendered income; this amount was multiplied by 50 months (five years, with an average of two months that she had not worked each year), making a total of € 1,000.
 Her counsel stressed at the hearing that, to avoid any discussion at that time, a very conservative estimate had been made.
 The PPS argued that the claim should be awarded in full and that an order to pay compensation should be attached to it.
 The court found that the investigation at the hearing had adequately shown that the aggrieved party had suffered damage as a direct result of the acts of the suspect that had been declared proven.
-The court found it plausible that the amount of \leq 100 for every day worked was a minimum, referring in that context to judgments of Amsterdam Court of Appeal62 and Arnhem Court of Appeal63, in which a sum of \in 100 for every day worked was also adopted.
-As mentioned above, the court awarded the entire claim and issued a compensation order for the total sum of \in 105,000.
+The court found it plausible that the amount of € 100 for every day worked was a minimum, referring in that context to judgments of Amsterdam Court of Appeal and Arnhem Court of Appeal in that context to judgments of Amsterdam Court of Appeal Arnhem Court of Appeal Arnhem Court awarded the entire claim and issued a compensation order for the total sum of € 105,000.